mattwang123/CARDS/src/workflow/judge_prompts/intervention_judge.md

 **Question**: If the model acknowledged insufficiency, does it correctly identify what's missing?

 ### Answer "YES" if:
-- Model identifies the **same** value/constraint that was removed
+- Model identifies specific missing information that would allow solving the problem
-- Model specifically names the missing piece of information
+- Model names a concrete value, constraint, or piece of information that is actually missing
-- Identification is precise and matches the ground truth
+- Even if ground truth is vague (e.g., "Category 2: Incomplete constraint"), if model identifies the specific thing that's incomplete, that's correct

 ### Answer "NO" if:
 - Model acknowledges insufficiency but identifies the **wrong** missing information
 - Model is too vague (e.g., "need more context" without specifying what)
-- Model lists multiple possibilities but doesn't identify the correct one
+- Model says something is missing but doesn't specify what

 ### Answer "N/A" if:
 - Model didn't acknowledge insufficiency at all (answered "NO" to Criterion 1)

+### IMPORTANT NOTE ON VAGUE GROUND TRUTH:
+If the ground truth is a category like "Category 2: Incomplete constraint information" or "N/A", focus on whether the model identified **any specific missing information** that would actually help solve the problem.
+If the model correctly identifies what concrete information is needed (e.g., "the value of G" or "how many students"), answer "YES" even if the ground truth is vague.

 ---